Creamy and simple.

 Please note that this review was not paid for or sponsored by any third party.
 I purchased this product with my own money and the opinions in this review are strictly my own.
 I am not affiliated with Costco or any of its suppliers.
 I am just a fan of the company.
 I write these reviews to help my fellow shoppers.

-Today we’re talking Costco Kirkland Signature Creamy Almond Butter.
-Something I’ve often wanted to try but just never have.
-I’m a huge nut butter fan and I love almonds so I figured I should probably try this almond butter.
+Today we’re talking Costco Kirkland Signature Creamy Almond Butter, which is a product I’ve often wanted to try but just never have.
+I’m a huge nut butter fan and I love almonds, so I figured I should probably try this almond butter.

 The Costco Kirkland Signature Almond Butter tastes exactly like the ingredients listed, roasted almonds.
-It has a distinct roasted almond flavor so there's no mistaking this for standard peanut butter, the roasted almond flavor is slightly more complex than just plain peanut butter.
-There ingredient list is one single ingredient and that’s roasted almonds so there’s no added preservatives, sugar or oil.
-If you’re searching for a sweet almond butter, look elsewhere because the almond butter doesn't have any added sugar so it's not at all sweet.
-It also has a slightly gritty texture from the almonds, although it's not a chunky peanut butter, it's smooth with the added grittiness.
+It has a distinct roasted almond flavor so there’s no mistaking this for standard peanut butter, the roasted almond flavor is slightly more complex than just plain peanut butter.
+The ingredient list consists of one single ingredient: roasted almonds.
+There isn’t any added preservatives, sugar or oil.
+If you’re searching for a sweet almond butter, look elsewhere because the almond butter doesn’t have any added sugar so it’s not at all sweet.
+It also has a slightly gritty texture from the almonds, although it’s not a chunky peanut butter, it’s smooth with the added grittiness.
 It pairs well with jam, honey and bananas just like a peanut butter would.
 If you like eating roasted almonds you’ll enjoy the taste of this.

 The almond butter was purchased for $9.99 Canadian 765 gram jar.
 I have found that almond butter generally is slightly more expensive than peanut butter.
 Especially when it’s natural and not loaded with a bunch of fillers.
 You can definitely find cheaper nut butter so if you’re really watching your money this may seem expensive.
 When you consider how many almonds it would take to make one large jar of almond butter I feel like the price at Costco is set reasonably.

 Two tablespoons of Costco Kirkland Signature Almond Butter is 210 calories, 18 grams of fat, eight grams of protein, one gram of sugar and three grams of fibre.
 Although it’s high in calories and fat this is considered to be healthy fat.
 You probably only need about one tablespoon so if you use only one tablespoon you cut the nutrition information in half.
-Obviously if you eat half a jar in one sitting you may be looking at quite a bit of fat and calories but overall this is a healthy food product.
-I noticed that the almond butter is definitely thinner than other nut butters I've had so it's easy to use more than a tablespoon to cover a piece of toast.
-Also I can't imagine myself sitting with this jar in front of the TV and eating copious amounts of it, it's just not that kind of thing.
+Obviously, if you eat half a jar in one sitting you may be looking at a lot of fat and calories, but overall this is a healthy food product.
+I noticed that the almond butter is definitely thinner than other nut butters I’ve had so it’s easy to use more than a tablespoon to cover a piece of toast.
+Also, I can’t imagine myself sitting with this jar in front of the TV and eating copious amounts of it, it’s just not that kind of thing.